 - Durham County Soil and Water Conservation District

 - Ellerbe Creek Watershed Association

-- North Carolina Department Environment and Natural Resources 319 Grant Program
+- North Carolina Department of Environmental Quality 319 Grant Program

 - North Carolina Department of Transportation

 - North Carolina Division of Water Resources

 - North Carolina Division of Mitigation Services

 - North Carolina State University